line/line-bot-sdk-python/README.rst

             )
         )

-When the event is an instance of MessageEvent and event.message is an instance of TextMessage, this handler method is called.
+When the event is an instance of MessageEvent and event.message is an instance of TextMessageContent, this handler method is called.

 .. code:: python